 15. Soft boiling an egg takes 6 minutes.

-Drop into boiling water and put the timer on!
-If you’re having trouble peeling your eggs, let them cool completely first and peel them while submerged in water.
+Drop into rapid boiling water and put the timer on!
+If you're having trouble peeling your eggs, let them cool completely first or peel them while submerged in water.

 16. Make your citrus extra juicy, use the palm of your hand and roll on the bench.